Photon1c/DeepResearchRepository/reports/optionpremiumandgammarelationshipanalysis.md

 ### 3.2.
 Nonlinear Relationships

 Empirical analyses across datasets (2024–2025) reveal a clear nonlinear premium–gamma relationship.
-Particularly, premium sensitivity is not uniform across volatility regimes.
-In low volatility periods, gamma plays a more subdued role; however, in high-volatility regimes, even minor shifts in the underlying can lead to exponential sensitivity in gamma.
+Particularly, premium sensitivity is not uniform across volatility regimes. ```In low volatility periods, gamma plays a more subdued role; however, in high-volatility regimes, even minor shifts in the underlying can lead to exponential sensitivity in gamma.
 This has been substantiated by regression studies with statistically significant p-values (e.g., p < 0.05) and highlights that traditional linear models may not adequately capture these dynamics.
-Researchers thus advocate for nonlinear calibration techniques and regime-switching models.
+Researchers thus advocate for nonlinear calibration techniques and regime-switching models.```:mag:

 ## 4. Advanced Methodologies: Integrating Nonlinearities and Market Microstructure